arnavk/Resume/resume.md

 # Open Source Contributions (Selected)

 * [**TwitterCLDR**](https://github.com/twitter/twitter-cldr-js) - Regular contributor to Twitter’s open source JavaScript implementation of the ICU (International Components for Unicode) that uses the Common Locale Data Repository to format dates, plurals, and more.
 Implemented features such as Text Segmentation, Unicode Regex Parser, Rule-based number formatting etc.
 * [**raven-python**](https://github.com/getsentry/raven-python) - Added support for capture-sampling per message.
-Added support for logging filters, and exclusions when used with Flask.
+Added support for logging filters, and logging exclusions when used with Flask.
 * [**txconnpool**](https://github.com/zopim/txconnpool) - Added support to create a connection pool to a pool of servers rather than just 1.
 * [**blinker**](https://github.com/zopim/blinker) - Added support for sending signals without propagating resulting exceptions and support for connecting via multiple objects in a single decorator.